nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list/search persons
-2. AddressBook shows a list of persons
+2. ProfBook shows a list of persons
 3. User requests to export the list
-4. AddressBook exports list to JSON file
+4. ProfBook exports list to JSON file

     Use case ends.